Rade333/lagoon-website/content/features/sync-from-git/index.md

 #subtitle = ""
 title_align = "left"

-summary = """In addition to supporting repositories hosted in GitLab or BitBucket, Lagoon can optionally syncronize the users, projects and groups with associated permissions"""
+summary = """In addition to supporting repositories hosted in GitLab or BitBucket, Lagoon can optionally synchronize the users, projects and groups with associated permissions"""

 [sidebar]
   align = "right"

 +++
-In addition to supporting repositories hosted in GitLab or BitBucket, Lagoon can optionally syncronize the users, projects and groups with associated permissions.
+In addition to supporting repositories hosted in GitLab or BitBucket, Lagoon can optionally synchronize the users, projects and groups with associated permissions.